AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

       <tbody>
         <tr>
         <td>To associate a thumbnail to the selected timeline segment</td>
-        <td><p>Tap the image in the asset selector panel on the right.</p> <p>You can add as many thumbnails as you want to a timeline segment.
+        <td><p>Select the image in the asset selector panel on the right.</p> <p>You can add as many thumbnails as you want to a timeline segment.
 For each image you select, a check mark appears over the image in the asset selector.</p> </td>
         </tr>
         <tr>
         <td>To remove a thumbnail from the selected timeline segment</td>
         <td><p>Do any of the following:</p>
           <ul>
-          <li>In the asset selector panel, tap an image with a check mark to deselect it.
+          <li>In the asset selector panel, select an image with a check mark to deselect it.
 The image asset is removed from the timeline segment.<br /> </li>
-          <li>In the selected timeline segment, tap an image, then on the toolbar, tap <strong>Delete Product</strong>.</li>
+          <li>In the selected timeline segment, select an image, then on the toolbar, select <strong>Delete Product</strong>.</li>
           </ul> </td>
         </tr>
       </tbody>